beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 #### Setting the molecular clock model

 The `Molecular Clock Model` options in the `Clocks` panel allows us to choose between a strict and a relaxed (uncorrelated lognormal or uncorrelated exponential) clock.
-We will perform our run using the Lognormal relaxed molecular clock  (Uncorrelated) model:
+We will perform our run using the lognormal relaxed molecular clock (uncorrelated) model:

 {% include image.html file="YFV_screenshot_09_clocks.png" prefix=root_url caption="" %}